What constitutes Vandalism in Missouri?

 Potential penalties if you are convicted of vandalism

 As discussed above, penalties for committing vandalism in Missouri will differ between tampering and property damage.
 The first degree convictions will have incarceration penalties from 1 to 15 years.
 While a charge of misdemeanor can be from 0 days incarcerated up to a year.
 Mo.
 Rev. Stat. §569.
 The sentencing will be influenced by many factors.
 Two very important factors in deciding the sentencing will be the intent of the individual and the amount of damage.

 Aside from the direct penalties, you may run the risk of having unforeseen penalties, sometimes the unforeseen penalties can be worse than the actual penalties.
 Some of these unforeseen penalties could be difficulty in finding work because their is a criminal conviction on your record.
 It may also be the amount of community service you have to perform to fix any damage done.

 Why using a criminal defense attorney is important?

 A criminal defense attorney can be essential to understanding the law and receiving a lesser sentence.
 Missouri legal can assist you in understanding the law and applying the law to your situation.
 Breaking down the Missouri Vandalism statutes can be a difficult task if you do not understand the law.
-An experienced attorney can assist you in understanding what each degree of vandalism means in practice.
+An experienced criminal defense lawyer in Springfield, MO can assist you in understanding what each degree of vandalism means in practice.